Android 17: Everything We Know About Google's Latest OS Update

 Image Credit: Beebom Gadgets/ Abubakar Mohammed

-The placement of At a Glance and the inability to remove the feature have always been a controversial thing on Pixels, but Google might finally address that.
-Already live on Android 17 Beta 1, users can now remove the persistent widget, freeing up space to add more widgets on the home screen.
+The placement of At a Glance and the inability to remove the feature have always been a controversial thing on Pixels, but Google finally addresses that.
+Users can now remove the persistent widget, freeing up space to add more widgets on the home screen.
 This can be done by long-tapping At a Glance > Settings and disabling the Show on home screen option.

 Better Factory Reset and Theft Protection

-Android 17 will boast an upgraded Factory Reset Protection protocol, making it significantly harder for thieves to wipe and resell stolen smartphones.
-If a smartphone is reset forcibly, the setup process will be far more aggressive in verifying the original owner's identity, potentially rendering stolen smartphones useless for resale.
+Android 17 boasts an upgraded Factory Reset Protection protocol, making it significantly harder for thieves to wipe and resell stolen smartphones.
+If a smartphone is reset forcibly, the setup process is far more aggressive in verifying the original owner's identity, potentially rendering stolen smartphones useless for resale.

 Expanded Dark Mode and Enhanced HDR Brightness